I-Brain-BCI/ibrain_website/content/post/25-9-NHP_position/index.md

 ---
-title: "WE want NHP Researchers"
+title: "We are looking for NHP Researchers!"
 date: 2025-09-26
 ---